GreedyDishwasher/C-with-Bjarne/README.md

 # C-with-Bjarne
-Learning C++ following the book from Bjarne.
+Learning C++ by following the book from Bjarne.